All Episodes

 At the end of the day, he doesn't have to have a role in it.

-But they want him to have a role in it because they want Obama to be perceived as the power broker here, the guy around whom all these decisions are made, good or bad, because they can't, they can't afford to have him, the office diminished any more than it already is.
+But they want him to have a role in it because they want Obama to be perceived as the power broker here, the guy around whom all these decisions are made, good or bad, because they can't afford to have him, the office diminished any more than it already is.

-So they've got them, so they're in a noose here.
+So they're in a noose here.

 They're in a noose, folks.